Sukhwinder Singh (football manager)

 Sukhwinder Singh is an Indian football manager and a former international footballer.
 He was the coach of the India U-23 side and formerly of the Pailan Arrows of the I-League.

 After completing his coaching course from National Institute of Sports in Patiala, Singh was appointed chief coach of JCT on 1 July 1992.
 He also served as deputy general manager and joint secretary of the Phagwara-based club.
-In 2020, Singh became the third Indian to receive Major Dhyan Chand Award.
+In 2020, Singh became the third Indian footballer to receive Major Dhyan Chand Award.

 Playing career

 In club football, Singh appeared with various Punjabi teams, and represented Punjab Police at the 1971 edition of Asian Club Championship.
 In preliminary round (group allocation matches), they played against 1969–70 Kuwaiti Premier League champions Al-Arabi on 22 March 1971, and lost 1–8.
 After being placed in Group B, they suffered defeats in all three games, 2–0 to Bangkok Bank, 4–1 to Maccabi Tel Aviv, and 6–1 to Aliyat Al-Shorta.
 He scored a goal in that tournament.

 Singh later represented Punjab at the Santosh Trophy and won first title in 1974–75 season, when the team was managed by Jarnail Singh.
 They finished the tournament having scored 46 goals.